JuliaArrays/MappedArrays.jl/README.md

 works without trouble.

-So far our examples have all been one-dimensional, but this package supports arbitrary-dimensional arrays:
+So far our examples have all been one-dimensional, but this package also supports arbitrary-dimensional arrays:

 ```jl
 julia> a = randn(3,5,2)